MicroEJ/Example-IOT/com.microej.example.iot.zwave/README.md

 10. Launch ZWave driver

 # Requirements

+This example has been tested on:

-* MicroEJ Studio or SDK 4.0 or later
+* MicroEJ SDK 5.1
-* A platform with at least:
+* With a platform that contains:
     * EDC-1.2 or higher
     * BON-1.2 or higher
-	* KF-1.4 or higher
-	* NET-1.0 or higher
     * ECOM-1.1 or higher
     * ECOM-COMM-1.1 or higher
+    * KF-1.4 or higher

 ## Dependencies

 _All dependencies are retrieved transitively by Ivy resolver_.

+---
+_Markdown_
+_Copyright 2019 MicroEJ Corp.
+All rights reserved._
+_For demonstration purpose only._
+_MicroEJ Corp.
+PROPRIETARY.
+Use is subject to license terms._